 In other words, Christians invented X-mas.
 It’s a modern myth that X-mas “takes the Christ out of Christmas.”
 Even the staunch Reformed theologian R. C. Sproul exposed this myth and thought it was silly to be scandalized by the abbreviation.
 So why do so many Christians get riled up about it?
 Because we live in “fight the culture war” mode.
 Cultural norms are shifting, we’re fearful, and so we see everything as an “attack” on Christ and Christians.

 Even if some unbeliever said “X-mas” in a conscious attempt to “take Christ out of Christmas,” they probably got the idea from their Christian neighbors.
-Growing up in public school, I never once heard someone do this, but I heard many Christians warn me about the “war on Christmas” with “Xmas” as exhibit A. In “Keep the X in X-Mas,” CT reports that the abbreviation offends 6 in 10 evangelicals.
-This makes us look fearful and ignorant; no one’s going to ask a Christian about the hope that lies within them if they can’t even stomach Xmas, a symbol that their own forefathers invented.
+Growing up in public school, I never once heard someone do this, though I’ve had Christians warn me about the “war on Christmas” with “X-mas” as exhibit A. In an article titled “Keep the X in X-Mas,” CT reports that the abbreviation offends 6 in 10 evangelicals.
+It’s hard for me to take such a person seriously.
+I can’t imagine how my unbelieving neighbors feel.

 Finally, let’s reclaim our symbols.
-I use X to abbreviate Christ on a regular basis (e.g., in the margins of my Bible to signal a verse with deep Christological significance).
+I use X to abbreviate Christ on a regular basis (e.g., in the margins of my Bible to signal a verse with special Christological significance, or when I run out of characters on Twitter).
 In a piece for First Things, Matthew Schmitz calls Xmas “The Ancient and Grand Abbreviation.”
-Let’s seize X-mas as a unique opportunity to say to our neighbors, “Hey, did you know what Christians invented X-mas?
+Let’s seize X-mas as an opportunity to say to our neighbors, “Hey, did you know what Christians invented X-mas?
 It’s the first letter of the Greek name for Christ in the New Testament.
-Has anyone ever told you why Jesus Christ came at Christmas?”
+Has anyone ever told you why Christ came at Christmas?”